cloudastic/kubernetes/network-policies/05-deny-egress-on-frontend-ns.md

 # Deny egress on frontend namespace

-In our last demo, we have disabled the `ingress` on the `frontend` namespace., and now we are going to apply the `egress` network policy to restrict the outbound traffic from the `frontend` namespace.
+In our last demo, we have restricted the `ingress` traffic to the `frontend` namespace., and now we are going to apply the `egress` network policy to restrict the outbound traffic from the `frontend` namespace.

 After applying the below network policy, the pods within the `frontend` namespace is quarantined and wont be able to communicate with any pods on any other namespace.